hujhax/austin-improv-wiki/Troupes/Faster, Robot! Kill! Kill!.md

 **Faster, Robot!
 Kill!
 Kill!** is an improv duo consisting of [[Performers/Brett Tribe|Brett Tribe]] and [[Performers/Lisa Jackson|Lisa Jackson]].

 ## History
-Here is [[Performers/Brett Tribe|Brett Tribe]]'s explanation of the name's origin:<blockquote><p>Brett Tribe posted to Lisa Michelle Jackson<br>
+Here is [[Performers/Brett Tribe|Brett Tribe]]'s explanation of the name's origin:
+> Brett Tribe posted to Lisa Michelle Jackson<br>
-June 20, 2011<br>
+> June 20, 2011<br>
-When are we going to get to play together?
+> When are we going to get to play together?
 Two person troupe?
-"Faster Robot Kill Kill"?</p>
+"Faster Robot Kill Kill"?
+>
+>

-<p>Lisa Michelle Jackson <br>
+> Lisa Michelle Jackson <br>
-Heck yeah!
+> Heck yeah!
 DOES compute.
 I would love to play with you.
-You're the bees knees.</p>
+You're the bees knees.
+>
+>

-<p>I came up with the name as I was typing.
+> I came up with the name as I was typing.
 From the film 'Faster, Pussycat!
 Kill!
-Kill!'</p></blockquote>
+Kill!'

 ## More Information
 * [The troupe's facebook page.](https://www.facebook.com/fasterrobotkillkill)